- Implement one line of code to run Optimizely on your site

 Viewers can preview campaigns and view results.

-Meanwhile, projects let you subdivide your Optimizely account into little territories: for different sections of a website, multiple sites, or different products.
-They act as an organizational structure within Optimizely.
-Each project has its own: snippet, set of experiments, and set of collaborators.
-For more detail on projects, just see this article.
+Projects let you subdivide your Optimizely account into smaller territories for different sections of a website, multiple sites, or different products.
+Projects act as an organizational structure within Optimizely.
+Each project has its own snippet, set of experiments, and set of collaborators.
+Learn how to add and manage projects in this article.

-Once you've taken care of all the setup requirements described above, you can dive right into creating your first personalization campaign.
-This will usually involve the following steps:
+After you've taken care of the first three setup requirements, you can dive into creating your first Personalization campaign.
+This usually involves the following steps:

-- Include a metric that will best indicate whether your campaign is a success or not.
+Include a metric that will best indicate whether your campaign is a success.

-- Set a holdback, which is essentially a control group that will not see the personalized campaign.
+Set a holdback—essentially, a control group that will not see the personalized campaign.
 This allows Optimizely's Stats Engine to quantify your campaign's performance.

-- Finally, QA your campaign, and publish it when it's ready.
+QA your campaign, and publish it when you're ready.

-For a detailed explanation of each of these steps, see this article.
+For a detailed explanation of each of these six steps, see this article.